gjhami/AttackSimulation/README.md

 | 5              | $9,920.00     | $59,600.00  | $5,185.71 | $313.20           | $30.50                              |
 | 25             | $49,600.00    | $298,000.00 | $5,288.55 | $1,127.52         | $30.50                              |
 | 50             | $99,200.00    | $596,000.00 | $5,417.10 | $1,503.36         | $30.50                              |

+## Disclaimer
+The authors accept no responsibility for the accuracy of the model or real-world decisions based on its outputs.